Strong amenability and the infinite conjugacy class property: Introduction

 \subsection{Acknowledgments}

-We would like to thank Benjamin Weiss for correcting a mistake in an earlier draft of this paper.
+We would like to thank Benjamin Weiss and Andrew Zucker for correcting mistakes in earlier drafts of this paper, and to likewise thank an anonymous referee for many corrections and suggestions.
 We would also like to thank Yair Hartman and Mehrdad Kalantar for drawing our attention to the relation of our results to the unique trace property of group von Neumann algebras.